Kinurr/world-engine/README.md

 ## What's this for?

 The purpose of this project is to provide developers with a practical tool to procedurally generate interesting worlds which can also be extended and customized.
-Its primarily meant to be used in games and world-building tools but it can be changed to fit other needs.
+It's meant primarily to be used in games and world-building tools but it can be changed to fit other needs.

 ## Examples